DataDog/hiring-engineers/answers.md

 - Time series tracking with anomaly range on `postgres.percent_usage_connections`
 - A single value showing rollup sum of all `my_metric` values over the last 60 minutes

+We can generate Timeboards via API - here's the code of a python script [datadog-timeboard.py](datadog-timeboard.py) used to generate the Timeboard via the `POST /dashboard` API endpoint:

 ![](images/timeboard.png)

 Here's an email I sent to myself by @mentioning my user in the "send snapshot" comment field.
 The zoomed-in 5 min view was made by click-and-dragging on the parent un-re-sized graph.